 There will be so much to do and see in and around London, and the UK in general, that there just won’t be enough time to see and do it all.
 So a return trip may be in your future.

 Norway is highly underrated as a travel destination with kids, but even during the colder months, we had an amazing time in Oslo, Norway.
 You can check out our 3-day travel guide to Oslo with kids, although we spent a fantastic week there.
 The kids can pay a visit to the Nobel Peace Prize Center, where they can learn about the process of nominations.
 Pay a visit to the International Children’s Art Museum, then go bowling at the Oslo Bar and Bowling.
-Despite the word bar being in its name, it’s very kid-friendly.
+Despite the word “bar” being in its name, it’s very kid-friendly.
 Learn about the Vikings and go “skiing” at the Holmenkollen Ski Jump & Museum.
-There is so much to both see and do in Norway, that it’s highly recommended.
+There is so much to see and do in Norway that it’s highly recommended.

 There is no surprise that France made it on our list.
-We’ve visited three times and each time we’ve been entranced with France.
+We’ve visited three times, and each time we’ve been entranced by France.
 Kids will love Paris and all that it has to offer.
-Take a ride on the Seine River, climb to the top of the Eiffel Tower, enjoy the exhibits at the many museums, go shopping, and then and fill up on macarons at the world-famous Ladurée along the Champs-Élysées.
+Take a ride on the Seine River, climb to the top of the Eiffel Tower, enjoy the exhibits at the many museums, go shopping, and then fill up on macarons at the world-famous Ladurée along the Champs-Élysées.
 For even more excitement and fun, spend a day or two at Disneyland Paris, just a short train ride from Paris.

-- THE NETHERLANDS
+6. THE NETHERLANDS

 Known for their delicious pastries, how could families and kids in general not love Portugal?
-Portugal is a small country, but what it lacks in size, it truly makes up for it in the food and culture.
+Portugal is a small country, but what it lacks in size, it truly makes up for in food and culture.
 Lisbon is a walkable city, but you can take day trips outside the city to immerse yourself fully in the Portuguese culture.
-Pay a visit to Belém, just a short 30-minute bus ride from Lisbon, and indulge in Pastéis de Belém custard tarts, a must eat.
+Pay a visit to Belém, just a short 30-minute bus ride from Lisbon, and indulge in Pastéis de Belém custard tarts, a must-eat.
 And don’t forget dinner and music with Fado, the music of Portugal.

 How could we forget Spain?
-We spend five glorious days in Barcelona, and Madison didn’t want to leave.
+We spent five glorious days in Barcelona, and Madison didn’t want to leave.
 While many may think that Spain is more for adults, there is so much to do with kids here as well, especially in Barcelona.
 You can pay a visit to the zoo or the aquarium, or for chocolate lovers, the chocolate museum.
 There are many museums to keep you occupied, but there are lots of parks and beaches for those who want a little relaxation.
 Thanks to their efficient train and bus systems, you can get to many destinations within a short time.

 Germany, especially Munich, stole my heart, although, for my son, it was Berlin.
-Once again, transportation in both cities is efficient, but also very affordable.
+Once again, transportation in both cities is efficient but also very affordable.
 English is widely spoken, and there is a ton to do with kids in each city.
 There are museums galore, but if you’re visiting in the winter months, there are also the Christmas markets.
 Germany is filled with a rich history and plenty of places to explore; everyone will have a great time here.

 Kids will enjoy eating gelato in many delicious flavors and pizza (which is all that Madison wanted to eat while there).
 If in Rome, be sure to visit the Colosseum and climb the Spanish Steps.
-Also, visit the animals at the Bioparaco di Roma home to over 1,000 animals.
+Also, visit the animals at the Bioparaco di Roma, home to over 1,000 animals.

-No matter which of these European countries you decide to visit, each has a variety of ways to keep children, and families, on the whole, entertained.
+No matter which of these European countries you decide to visit, each has a variety of ways to keep children and families, on the whole, entertained.
 So please choose your favorite and make it your next best place in Europe to take your kids.